microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/intune-apps-mobileapprelationshipstate.md

 ---
 title: "mobileAppRelationshipState resource type"
-description: "Describes the installation status details of the child app in the context of UPN and device id."
+description: "Describes the installation status details of the child app in the context of UPN and device id.
+This will be deprecated in May, 2023 "
-author: "jaiprakashmb"
+author: "dougeby"
 localization_priority: Normal
-ms.prod: "intune"
+ms.prod: "Intune"
 doc_type: resourcePageType
 ---